OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only technique for creating an expanding card effect.
-This effect is achieved purely through CSS transitions and transforms, without relying on JavaScript.
-This makes it lightweight, performant, and easily integrable into any project.
+This document details a CSS-only solution for creating an expanding card effect.
+No JavaScript is required!
+This uses pure CSS3 transitions and transforms to achieve a smooth, visually appealing animation.

 **Description of the Styling:**

-The card utilizes a simple structure: a container element holding an image and a text section.
-On hover, the card expands horizontally, revealing more of the underlying text, while simultaneously subtly changing the background color.
-The transition is smooth and visually appealing, thanks to CSS transitions.
+The card consists of a container element with an inner image and text content.
+The key to the animation lies in CSS transitions applied to `transform: scale()` and `box-shadow`.
+When the card is hovered, it scales up slightly and its box shadow expands, creating a subtle "pop-out" effect.
+We also use `overflow: hidden` on the parent to neatly clip the content during expansion.

 **Full Code:**